Gaploid/FZ-152-Reverse-Proxy/README.md

 # FZ-152-Reverse-Proxy
 That example will help you setup reverse proxy to catch private data and dump it in local database.
 This easy to go solution could make your web-service or web-site compliant with Federal Law FZ-152.

-Of course you will need to double check with legal if that solution will be suitable for your scenario.
-That solution is not certified in any official agencies and you should use it on your own risk.
+:warning: Of course you will need to double check with legal if that solution will be suitable for your scenario.
+That solution is not certified in any official agencies and you should use it on your own risk.</u>

 ## How it works
 The Russiamn Federal Law 152-FZ said that data should be collected and other operations in Russia using databases during <b><u>ingestion</u></b>. <a href='http://www.consultant.ru/document/cons_doc_LAW_61801/cbf4e15b7c330f9372e876cdf2bc928bad7950ef/'>Here a link to that law. </a>